EnderQIU/agth-cn/agth-help.md

 - `<code>` - raw x86 position-independent code, last byte is checksum, encoded in BASE64

-### Start of code is called as hook handler function with following environment:
+> Start of code is called as hook handler function with following environment

 - `eax`, `ecx`, `edx`, `ebp` - original values